stephen31/maxlength-contenteditable/README.md

-# Max length for Content editable plugin
+# Max length plugin for contenteditable HTML attribute

-> Simple maxlength plugin validator for contenteditable html , this plugin do not allow you to put more than the specified max length, paste from clipboard is also checked.
+> Simple maxlength plugin validator for contenteditable html attribute, this plugin do not allow you to put more than the specified max length, paste from clipboard is also checked.

 ### Demo Link